goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

     caption="JTAG and IDCODE for UltraScale Architecture-based FPGAs"
 >}}

-By default OpenOCB assumes a JTAG instruction lenght of 2 bits while our FPGA actually have an IR length of 6 bits.
+By default OpenOCB assumes a JTAG IR length of 2 bits, while our FPGA has an IR length of 6 bits.
-This is the root cause behind the IR capture error encountered during autoprobing `JTAG and IDCODE for UltraScale Architecture-based FPGAs`.
-We can confirm this was our issues as, when we update our simple probling script to determine the `IDCODE` of a single TAP with an IR length of 6 bits we can re-detert the FPGA with no additional errors.
+This is the cause behind the IR capture error encountered during autoprobing.
+By updating the script with an IR length of 6 bits we can re-detect the FPGA with no errors.

 ```tcl
 source [find interface/jlink.cfg]